 -Due to the resistance to certain metal oxides and molten metals, tungsten crucibles are used in electronic product making, technologies for thermal vaporization, etc.

--It is also used in heating elements for induction furnace, smelting of metals, and making high temperature containers etc.
+-It is also used in heating elements for induction furnaces, smelting of metals, and making high-temperature containers, etc.